Medical Insurance for Students in USA

 1. Waiving University-Required Insurance

-Many schools allow waivers if alternative coverage satisfies their requirements, but they still enroll students in their health plans automatically.
-Below is a list of general requirements by the universities.
+Many schools allow waivers if alternative coverage satisfies their requirements, but they still enrol students in their health plans automatically.
+Below are general requirements of the universities.

 • Medical Benefits: The third-party health insurance policy should provide at least $100,000 in medical benefits for each illness or accident.